le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 [Sat, 05 Jan 2013 13:07:50 +0000] INFO: Report handlers complete
 {% endhighlight %}

-As you can see git package installed on the server.
+As you can see the git package installed on the server.
 Let's check this:

 {% highlight bash %}
 $ vagrant ssh